hgyxbll/cheat/README.md

 ### 5.1   Identifiers

-Identifiers starting with `CHEAT_` and `cheat_` are reserved for internal use as C does not have namespaces.
+Identifiers starting with `CHEAT_` and `cheat_` are reserved for internal use.
 Extensions reserve identifiers starting with `CHEATS_` and `cheats_` as well.

+This is intrinsic to C as it does not have namespaces.

 ### 5.2   Base File